 For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-Extracellular vesicles play important roles in adaptive immunity; B cells secrete endosomes containing peptide-MHC-II complexes, which selectively bind to T cells.
-In the nervous system, neurons, oligodendrocytes and microglia secrete extracellular vesicles, which are thought to play important roles in neuronal survival, myelin formation and neurite outgrowth.
+Extracellular vesicles play essential roles in adaptive immunity; B cells secrete endosomes containing peptide-MHC-II complexes, which selectively bind to T cells.
+In the nervous system, neurons, oligodendrocytes, and microglia secrete extracellular vesicles, which are thought to play important roles in neuronal survival, myelin formation, and neurite outgrowth.
 Finally, the presence of extracellular vesicles in most bodily fluids has generated a lot of interest in their use as disease biomarkers.

 This pathway card lists the most important types of extracellular vesicles and summarizes the biogenesis mechanism, physical characteristics, and most important protein markers for each type.